PolyGraph Discrepancy: a classifier-based metric for graph generation: Experiments

 The evaluation of \acp{ggm} is predominantly conducted on synthetic, procedurally generated datasets, including lobster graphs, stochastic block models (SBMs), and planar graphs, which permit the generation of arbitrarily large numbers of samples. \citet{krimmel2025anfm} first raised the issue that MMD values computed on such datasets can exhibit considerable variance, thereby casting doubt on the robustness of model rankings derived from these metrics.
 In order to more rigorously characterize this phenomenon, we exploited the procedural nature of these datasets to systematically vary the subsample sizes used in MMD.
 The MMD shown here is obtained with the radial basis function (RBF) kernel; more details are given in \cref{appendix:subsampling_experiments}.

-In the regime of commonly used synthetic graph benchmarks (between 20 and 40 test graphs, c.f. \cref{appendix:dataset_details}), bias dominates the MMD values (\Cref{fig:subsampling-bias}, in log scale for clarity).
-Even when using the unbiased MMD estimator, the variance across subsamples remains large enough to make model comparisons at these sample sizes unreliable (\Cref{fig:subsampling-variance}). \Cref{fig:subsampling_examples} illustrates these issues for DiGress-generated samples for planar graphs described with orbit counts, but extensive experiments in \cref{appendix:subsampling_experiments} show that they persist across all combinations of models, descriptors, and datasets.
+In the regime of commonly used synthetic graph benchmarks (between 20 and 40 test graphs, cf. \cref{appendix:dataset_details}), bias dominates the MMD values (\Cref{fig:subsampling-bias}, in log scale for clarity).
+Even when using the unbiased MMD estimator\footnote{Our MMD estimates are not unbiased, as we take the maximum MMD value over a set of kernel bandwidths, but we do use the unbiased MMD estimate without diagonals, see Eq.
+3 in \citet{gretton2012mmd}.}, the variance across subsamples remains large enough to make model comparisons at these sample sizes unreliable (\Cref{fig:subsampling-variance}). \Cref{fig:subsampling_examples} illustrates these issues for DiGress-generated samples for planar graphs described with orbit counts, but extensive experiments in \cref{appendix:subsampling_experiments} show that they persist across all combinations of models, descriptors, and datasets.

 This finding yields three actionable insights.
 First, prefer \emph{unbiased MMD} estimates, as bias depends heavily on sample size.
-Second, akin to \citet{krimmel2025anfm}, use \emph{larger sample sizes} to reduce estimator variance; we propose SBM-L, \textsc{Planar-L}, and \textsc{Lobster-L} for this purpose (with more details \cref{appendix:procedural_datasets})\footnote{AutoGraph reaches similar VUN metrics with markedly lower loss in SBM-L than on the original SBM dataset (see \cref{appendix:autograph_vun_vs_loss}), showing reduced overfitting, which is underexplored in GGMs~\citep{vignac2023digress}.}.
+Second, akin to \citet{krimmel2025anfm}, use \emph{larger sample sizes} to reduce estimator variance; we propose SBM-L, \textsc{Planar-L}, and \textsc{Lobster-L} for this purpose (with more details in \cref{appendix:procedural_datasets})\footnote{AutoGraph reaches similar validity, uniqueness and novelty (VUN) scores with markedly lower loss in SBM-L than on the original SBM dataset (see \cref{appendix:autograph_vun_vs_loss}), showing reduced overfitting, which is underexplored in GGMs~\citep{vignac2023digress}.}.
 Third, report the \emph{variance} of MMD across subsamples to quantify the stability of the estimates.
-To assess the effect of dataset size on \ac{pgd}, we conducted analogous experiments in \cref{appendix:pgd_subsample_stability}, which show that its mean and variance stabilize beyond subsample sizes of about 256.
+To assess the effect of dataset size on \ac{pgs}, we conducted analogous experiments in \cref{appendix:pgs_subsample_stability}, which show that its mean and variance stabilize beyond subsample sizes of about 256.
 This is particularly relevant because TabPFN’s discriminative power may depend on sample size.